 Jiu Jitsu is said to be the ultimate self defence, armed and unarmed combat system.
 Many other Martial Arts are modern day descendents of Jiu Jitsu.
 Jiu Jitsu emphasizes turning an attacker's own force against him or herself, putting them off balance.
 Jiu Jitsu also emphasizes certain grappling moves and strikes to vital areas.
 A Jiu Jitsu student is expected to learn how to gauge the force of an opponent's attack and use it against him, evade attacks, use leverage against an opponent and how to attack nerves and pressure points.

-The classes cost £5.00 per class but the second lesson is free Following the initial two classes payment is by standing order.
+The classes cost £5.00 per class but the second lesson is free and following the initial two classes payment is by standing order.
 Anyone wishing to have their first lesson may just turn up at the dojo.
 It’s best to wear something loose fitting.
 If you would prefer just to come and watch please do so.